digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/how-to/s3-custom-endpoint.md

 In this how-to guide, we will see how we can connect to different **S3 compatible object storages** using the custom endpoint.
 In this guide, we are using Minio since it is an S3-compatible object storage.

-- Go to the ToolJet dashboard, and create a new application
+- Go to the JumpStart dashboard, and create a new application
 - On the left-sidebar, go to the **Sources** and add a new AWS S3 datasource
 - Now the connection modal will pop-up.